Ocean Isle Beach, North Carolina

-Ocean Isle Beach (Ocean Isle) is a small seaside town in Brunswick County, North Carolina, United States.
-It was incorporated as a town in 1959 and is part of the Myrtle Beach metropolitan area.
-The population was 550 at the 2010 census.

-Located at the southern end of North Carolina's Atlantic coastline, along the Atlantic Intracoastal Waterway, Ocean Isle Beach has private homes, seasonal rentals, and various tourist attractions.
+Ocean Isle Beach (or simply Ocean Isle, or OIB) is a small seaside town in Brunswick County, North Carolina, United States.
+It was incorporated as a town in 1959 and is part of the Wilmington, NC Metropolitan Statistical Area.
+The population was 867 at the 2020 census.
+Located at the southern end of North Carolina's Atlantic coastline, along the Atlantic Intracoastal Waterway, Ocean Isle Beach has private homes, seasonal rentals, and tourist attractions.

+History

+Ocean Isle Beach completed a roundabout located at North Carolina Highway 179.
+This design includes a brick retaining wall with "Welcome to Ocean Isle Beach" along with three bronze statues of children playing with kites.